shopware/shopware/adr/2023-05-10-experimental-features.md

 From a merchants/users perspective, this might not be the case and it might be beneficial for them that some early features are opt-in only.
 But as already detailed in the [UI section](#UI) this ADR does not focus on the UI and merchants perspective and leaves that open for a future ADR.
-However when the decision will be made to make certain features opt-in for the user we should always built it in a way that only the UI of the new feature is hidden, but from the technical perspective the whole feature is always there.
+However, if the decision is made to make certain features opt-in for the user we should strive to build it in a way that only the UI of the new feature is hidden, but from the technical perspective the whole feature is always present.
 The opt-in then only makes the entry point to the new feature visible for the user.

 ## Consequences
 ### Core

-We add a `@experimental` annotation, that can be used similar as the `@internal` annotation, to indicate parts of the code (class or method level) that are not yet stable, and thus not covered by the backwards compatibility promise.+
+We add an `@experimental` annotation (which can be used similarly to the `@internal` annotation), to indicate the parts of the code (class or method level) that are not yet stable, and are therefore exempt from the backwards compatibility promise.+
-Additionally all `@experimental` annotation need to have a `stableVersion` property when the feature will be made available as stable at the latest, e.g. `@experimental stableVersion:v6.6.0`.
+Additionally, all `@experimental` annotations need to have a `stableVersion` property which declares the latest version at which the feature will be made available as stable, e.g. `@experimental stableVersion:v6.6.0`.
 This means that at the latest with that major version the feature should be stable (or removed), however the `@experimental` annotation can always be removed earlier.
 As experimental features can be considered as technical debt, we should strive to stabilize features as soon as possible.
 When a feature can not be stabilized for the targeted major version, the experimental phase can be extended on a case by case basis.